 Federal Benefits (FEDVIP) Open Season 2023

 Federal Benefits Open Season is the window of opportunity to enroll in or change healthcare benefits under FEDVIP, also known as the Federal Employees Dental and Vision Insurance Program.
 Open season is typically from mid-November, ending in mid-December.
+Open Season is now closed for 2023.

 FEDVIP Open Season 2023

-The dates for FEDVIP Open Season 2023 are November 13 through December 11, 2023.
+The dates for FEDVIP Open Season 2023 were November 13 through December 11, 2023.
 This is the window of time you have in 2023 to make changes to you FEDVIP health insurance “under the FEHB Program, dental and vision insurance under FEDVIP and flexible spending accounts under FSAFEDS” according to the Department of Defense.

 This coverage is not the same as TRICARE; it is separate from that health insurance program but may require enrollment in TRICARE for certain options.
 There are some important differences in features compared to FEDVIP.
 It is not safe to assume that the same open season and qualifying life event rules for one program apply to the other.

-How does Open Season for 2023 affect you?
+How Does Open Season for 2023 Affect You?

 In addition to the usual opportunities (see below) to add, change, or otherwise modify your existing health coverage without a qualifying event, for 2024, there is “an opportunity for eligible enrollees to receive additional savings and enhanced benefits through a Prescription Drug Plan (PDP) Employer Group Waiver Plan (EGWP)” according to the DoD.